What is an Adult Learner (Non-Traditional Freshman)?

-have graduated five or more years ago from high school (or your high school class must have graduated at least five years ago)
+- Have graduated five or more years ago from high school (or your high school class must have graduated at least five years ago)

-- hold a high school diploma from an accredited or approved high school as specified in Section 220.127.116.11 of this Policy Manual
+- Hold a high school diploma from an accredited or approved high school as specified in Section 220.127.116.11 of this Policy Manual

 - Final High School Transcript (showing a date of graduation)